ameliadz/P2-NYT-Books-App/README.md

 ![hierarchy](https://user-images.githubusercontent.com/47397924/56769016-fde92a00-677d-11e9-8067-37fea2290f07.jpeg)

 ### Minimum Viable Product
-- This app fetches current NYT bestseller lists, then uses that information to get additional information (cover art and ratings) from Goodreads, and renders the books on the list to the page.
+- This app fetches current NYT best seller lists, then uses that information to get additional information (cover art and ratings) from Goodreads, and renders the books on the list to the page.
-- Also hopefully it'll look nice.
+- Also hopefully it looks nice.

 ### External Resources
 A post on the Goodreads developers forum helped me figure out how to manage the consistent CORS error by providing a header and routing through a cors-anywhere heroku app.